DaveMcMa/df-ctc-live/README.md

 As many scripts are coded to use mapr user it is strongly recommend that on the client or cluster machines where you run producers, dashboards & jobs to have a long lived authentication to the cluster to ensure scripts do not fail due to expired ticket to the HPE Data Fabric.
 As user mapr, you can run: maprlogin password -duration 365:0:0

+When deploying scripts in a new environment you must validate configuration variables at the top of each script.
+All attempts were made to make this seamless (at the top of each script are the variables you need to change) however the author may have missed one or two.
+Keep it in mind for any troubleshooting.

 ## High-level Demo Architecture
 The end-state of this demo consists of 2 dashboards for displaying the ability of HPE Data Fabric to serve realtime and historical analytics from a single intelligent data platform that stores, ingests & transforms data both in realtime and batch mode.